michaelfranzl/minnie-janus/demo/README.md

    with `janus-gateway` itself.
 2. There should be no NAT or firewall between your host and Janus so that there is no need for STUN/TURN servers.
 3. The Websocket server of Janus listens at ws://localhost:8188 .
-If the URL is different, change it in `/demo/index.js`.
+If the URL is different, change it in `index.js`.
-4. Use a fairly recent web browser (current Mozilla Firefox or Google Chrome works).
+4. Use a fairly recent web browser.

-In the root directory of `minnie-janus`:
+Then install dependencies and start the web server:

 ```bash
 npm ci
 npm run dev
 ```

-`http-server` will output a URL.
-Open it in your browser and append `/demo`, e.g. `http://localhost:8080/demo/`.

-Give the browser access to your audio/video media.
-Then, open the browser's development console to look for potential errors or warnings.
+Open the URL displayed in the terminal.